tani/ddc-fuzzy/README.md

 Fuzzy matching filter for [ddc.vim](https://github.com/Shougo/ddc.vim) The de facto standard filters, [match_head](https://github.com/Shougo/ddc-match_head) and [sorter_rank](https://github.com/Shougo/ddc-sorter_rank), behave similar with other completion such as VSCode.
-They sugget terms containing an input as a substring, however, they ommit word with typo, it means that we cannot obtain a suggestion `word` from `wrd`, moreover, it hard to select a long word with a short input.
+They sugget terms containing an input as a substring, however, they ommit word with typo, it means that we cannot obtain a suggestion `word` from `wrd`, moreover, it is hard to select a long word with a short input.

 Our filters fix this problem with the fuzzy filter hahaves like CtrlP.